Working with Me

 How to Apply

-If you are a current UT student or prospective postdoc, please email me directly using the advice HERE
+If you are a current UT student or prospective postdoc, please email me directly with a resume using the advice HERE

 If you are a prospective PhD student, please apply directly to UT Austin before sending me an email.
 You have two options for applications: